Date: 21 April 2015. Anchor Ball.

 They look like the radar reflectors however rather than metal these

-are made from a plastic.
-You actually could paint one black though
+are made from a polypropylene.
+You actually could paint it black though

 plastic, the material is not crisp.
-It won't
+It will not

 break.
 Mine has not